The S&S Repair and Restoration Roadmap

 Qualifying Event

-Fire damage is another significant qualifying event.
-Whether caused by an electrical malfunction, an unattended candle, fire can destroy structures and personal belongings.
-Homeowners' insurance generally covers fire and smoke damage, including repairs, debris removal, and temporary housing if the home is uninhabitable.
+Fire damage, whether from electrical issues or an unattended candle, can destroy structures and belongings.
+Insurance generally covers fire and smoke damage, including repairs, debris removal, and temporary housing if needed.

-Proper documentation of a loss is essential to ensure smooth insurance claims processing and to maximize approval of benefits.
-Thorough and accurate records will demonstrate the full extent of the damage and justify all necessary repairs.
+Proper documentation is essential for smooth insurance claims and maximizing benefits.
+Accurate records help show the full extent of damage and justify necessary repairs.

 Best Practices for Documenting a Loss: